 Littleton Academic Center, located at 646 Union Street, Suite 300, in Littleton, offers access to quality postsecondary education to Grafton County residents and our neighbors in Vermont.
-The Littleton office provides assistance with college admissions procedures, financial aid information, academic advising and support, and serves as a direct link to the main campus in Berlin.
-Tutoring, disability support services and college counseling is available by appointment.
+The Littleton office provides assistance with procedures for college admission, financial aid information, and academic advising and support.
+It serves as a direct link to the main campus in Berlin.
+Tutoring, accessibility support services, and college counseling are available by appointment.

-Many program specific courses, such as accounting, business administration, human services, teacher education and general education courses are available.
-In addition, some programs are unique to the Littleton Academic Center: Massage Therapy, Commercial Driver Training, and Driver Education Instructor certificate programs.
+Many program specific courses, such as accounting, business administration, human services, teacher education, and general education courses are available.
+In addition, some programs are unique to the Littleton Academic Center: Medical Assistant, Commercial Driver Training, and Driver Education Instructor certificate programs.
 Pre-requisite and general educations courses for allied health careers are offered as well.
 Classes are available during day and evening hours.
 The Littleton Academic Center also acts as a vital link with the local business community for economic development in the area.

 The Littleton Academic Center is open Monday through Friday.
-For additional information about the center, call them directly at (603) 444-1326.
+For additional information about the center, call (603) 444-1326.